NoCheatPlus/Docs/Development/bip/bip-3.15.0-and-later.md

     * VehicleEnvelope: falling in-air with boat.
     * Passable: reduce false positives by re-checking with alternate order of axes.
     * Hot fix: allow fall damage in lava.
-    * Attempt to fix 1.11.2 fall damage bypass.
+    * Fix fall damage bypass for MC 1.11.2.
     * Let lost-ground deal with the '(noob-) tower' (instead of the odd/optimistic set-back-y adjustment).
     * Add a workaround for blocking-after-respawn with shield in hand.
     * MorePackets (player): Re-add configurable set back age.